scottgit/evidential/README.md

 # they-said
-An app to analyze the argument of texts on topics
+An app to analyze the argument of texts on claims

 ## Technologies Used